 Migration steps

-1. Identify the documents you draft most often (NDA, contractor, lease, employment).
+List the documents you draft most often (NDA, contractor, lease, employment, BOI filing).

-4. Set a calendar reminder for the renewal date if you want to cancel.
+Set a calendar reminder for the renewal date so you control the next billing decision.

-Not for: Skip LawDepot if you want any form of attorney access; pair with Rocket Lawyer Premium if you need both.
+Not for: Skip LawDepot if you want any form of attorney access; pair with Rocket Lawyer Premium if you need templates plus live legal Q&A.

 When to stay with LegalZoom